 A gay interspecies couple

-Garak and Bashir were originally written with gay subtext.
+Garak and Bashir were originally portrayed with gay subtext.
 Producers put a stop to that before anything actually developed between the two characters.

 I fucking loathe the series for introducing "Frieza" (the half mecha character), and IMMEDIATELY killing her off.
 Finally a somewhat interesting character, and they get fucking rid of her.
 Pisses me the fuck off